 The Danish contingency reserve is recognized as part of retained earnings under equity.
-The reserve may only be used when so permitted by the Danish Financial Supervisory Authority and when it is for the benefit of the policyholders.
+The reserve may be released in accordance to the specific regulations considering lowered insurance technical provisions or else only when so permitted by the Danish Financial Supervisory Authority and when it is for the benefit of the policyholders.
 The funds allocated to the contingency reserve are not taxed and there has been no deferred tax allocated in the balance sheet.